remling/MDB-Stitch-html/README.md

 - [x] update readme with images
-- [ ] add authentication based on gmail account
+- [ ] attempt adding authentication other than Anonymous (seems all require an Auth Provider 2019-05-14)
 - [ ] attempt conversion to Android App
 - [x] (Optional) determine source of and remove leading commas in list (1. moved to end, 2. replaced list with table)
 - [x] add charging details to list on top (cost only)